JabRef/GSoC/README.md

 ## Acknowledgements

 This page is heavily inspired by [Sugar Lab's GSoC repository](https://github.com/sugarlabs/GSoC).
+This page includes text by [@quozl](https://github.com/quozl) from a work-in-progress document shared among mentors of several organizations, titled "Tips for finding the right GSoC student for your org".
 Thank you for sharing!